NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 necessary.
 More details about how to set these and other ``stereo`` parameters can be found in :numref:`settingoptionsinstereodefault`.

-It is important to note here that any Digital Globe camera file has two models in it, the exact linescan model (which we name ``DG``), and its ``RPC`` approximation.
+It is important to note here that any DigitalGlobe/Maxar camera file has two models in it, the exact linescan model (which we name ``DG``), and its ``RPC`` approximation.
 Above, we have used the approximate RPC model for map-projection, since map-projection is just a pre-processing step to